SEND Information Report

 - Children with English as an Additional Language

-- Being in receipt of Pupil Premium Grant (also defined as Disadvantaged pupils)
+- Being in receipt of the Pupil Premium Grant (also defined as Disadvantaged pupils)

 The Pupil Premium Grant is funding to improve education outcomes for disadvantaged pupils in schools in England.
 It is allocated to schools to work with pupils from low income families who have been registered for free school meals (FSM) at any point in the last six years.